Times Square

 Grand Central Terminal, 89 E. 42nd St., Times Square

 This NYC institution opened on the lowest level of Grand Central in 1913, the same year the station was built.
 Over the years it lost a lot of its luster due to poor management, until it got a desperately-needed facelift in 1974.
-Since then, it's consistently topped the list of the city's best seafood spots—as it's name suggests, the oysters are particularly epic.
+Since then, it's consistently topped the list of the city's best seafood spots—as its name suggests, the oysters are particularly epic.

 Lambs Club